 Businesses of all shapes and sizes utilize shipping services at one point or another.
 Some businesses struggle with shipping, especially during growth, expansion, or fluctuating busy times of the year.
 Transportation logistics and support can help reduce the amount of money and time you spend moving your products from one point to another and truly allow your business to focus on its core competencies.

-If you’re unsure of how to handle your logistics, understand that it’s quite rare for a business to take care of their entire logistical process on their own.
+If you’re unsure of how to handle your logistics, understand that it’s quite rare for a business to take care of its entire logistical process on its own.
 Most businesses simply don’t have the money, time, and resources to do so.

 A freight company is a broad term used to generally describe a business focused on moving freight from one place to another.
 Some freight companies may specialize in international shipments while others will only ship goods domestically.

 Depending on the type and location of freight being shipped, the mode of transport may further narrow the focus of the freight company.
 Goods can be moved by air, sea, rail lines, or trucks on the road.
 Some freight companies can offer more than one transportation option, while others will have a singular focus.

 The goal of freight forwarders is to find the most efficient and affordable ways to move products.
 These types of logistics companies do not actually move freight.
 Instead, they work with a variety of freight companies to arrange and negotiate the transportation of freight.
 Freight forwarders are often used when moving products internationally.
 Freight forwarders will typically handle:

 - Any import/export paperwork required for your shipment